 The repertory of the Concord Chorus encompasses choral-orchestral and smaller works from the 16th century to the present.
 This past December the Chorus performed works by Brahms, Schutz, de Victoria, Monteverdi, Mendelssohn, Ippolitov-Ivanov, Pachelbel, and Caraccioli.
 In May, the Chorus performed Haydn's Nelson Mass, and works by Beethoven, Mozart, and Brahms with professional soloists and orchestra.

-Our next open rehearsals will be held in September, 2018.
+Our next open rehearsals will be held on September 10th and 17th, 2018.
 If you love classical choral music, please consider joining us!
 Tenors and basses are especially welcome.
 For more information click here.

 KEVIN LEONG is in his sixth season as Music Director of the Concord Chorus.
 He is also Music Director and Conductor of the Masterworks Chorale and Guest Conductor of the Pro Arte Chamber Orchestra of Boston.
 Previously he served for eight years as Associate Conductor of the Harvard-Radcliffe Choruses at Harvard University, where he directed the Harvard-Radcliffe Chorus and co-conducted the Harvard Glee Club, the Radcliffe Choral Society, and the Harvard-Radcliffe Collegium Musicum.